rhymes-with-tree/weather/README.md

 - **US only.** Units are imperial throughout, NWS alerts are US-only, the air quality index is US EPA, and the bloom calendars cover six US regions.
+- **Viral activity is state-level, not local.** It is genuinely measured rather than modelled, but it describes a whole state's wastewater and says nothing about your own risk.
+WastewaterSCAN feeds the same system and reports at sewershed level, but publishes under a non-commercial licence that asks users to make contact first, so this uses the CDC copy.
 - **Most health cards are heuristics**, not validated instruments.
 Migraine, arthritis, bugs, frizz, shoes and mowing are rules written by hand from commonly cited triggers.
 The arthritis link in particular is widely reported